TG4: History

 In 1969, Lelia Doolan, Jack Dowling and Bob Quinn published Sit down and Be Counted, a book describing their campaign for a separate Irish-language television service.
-Bob Quinn is a film director who produced many documentaries and fiction films through the Irish language on limited budgets, including the first Irish-language feature film Poitín starring Niall Tóibín, Cyril Cusack and Donal McCann.
+Bob Quinn is a film director who produced many documentaries and fiction films in the Irish language on limited budgets, including the first Irish-language feature film Poitín starring Niall Tóibín, Cyril Cusack and Donal McCann.

-The three writers proposed small temporary buildings for Gaeltacht regional television services broadcasting a limited number of hours each night with programming coming from each of the Gaeltacht regions around the country.
+The three writers proposed small temporary buildings for Gaeltacht regional television services broadcasting a limited number of hours each night, with programming coming from each of the Gaeltacht regions around the country.

 RTÉ and the Irish government had sought to improve the availability of Irish-language programming on RTÉ services.
 In 1972, RTÉ Raidió na Gaeltachta (RnaG) was set up to provide Irish-language radio services across the country.
 All radio and television services provided by RTÉ provided some Irish-language programming.